-- The offending player gets a personal foul.
+- The offensive player gets a personal foul.

 - If the illegal contact was caused by the defender, the offended team is charged with a team foul.

-After “reaching in” is called, the offended team is typically awarded a ball-out-of-bounds.
-But depending on the circumstances, the offended team may be awarded up to three free throw attempts as well.
+After a reach-in foul is called, the offended team is typically awarded a ball-out-of-bounds.
+But depending on the circumstances, the offended team may be awarded up to three free throws as well.

 Frequently Asked Questions

 Finally, in this section, I’ll give answers to some FAQs to give you a better idea of when reaching in is legal and when it is a foul.